streamlit/docs/content/deploy/community-cloud/manage-your-app/edit-your-app.md

    ![Select "Always rerun" to automatically see edits in your running app](/images/streamlit-community-cloud/deploy-template-blank-codespace-edit.png)

+   Alternatively, you can click "**Rerun**" to avoid unecessary reruns while writing code.
+Since your code will continually resave, automatically rerunning the app will raises errors when you pause partway through a line of code.
+Regardless which you choose, you can change the setting through the app chrome.
+Just click the the overflow icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>) in the upper-right corner of your preview app, click "**Settings**," and toggle "**Run on save**."

 1. Continue to edit your app.
-Your codespace will continue to automatically save your files as you work with them, and the preview will continue to update as the files are saved.
+Your codespace will continue to automatically save your files as you work with them, and the preview will continue to update as the app reruns.

 ### Optional: Publish your changes